Nibazzador/Nibazzador/README.md

 - 👋 Hi, I’m @Nibazzador
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning HTML, CSS, JavaScript and other front-end dev related stuff.
-    - (+ Little bit of Unity, C# and Python)
+    - (+ I have used a little bit Unity, C# and Python)
 - 📫 How to reach me: vesterinen.contact@gmail.com